divio/divio-cloud-docs/how-to/deploy-django.rst

        MySQL, and cloud media storage using S3, with Docker.
    :keywords: Docker, Django, Postgres, MySQL, S3

-..  _django-create-deploy:
+..  _deploy-django:

-How to migrate (or create) and deploy a Django project
+How to migrate or create a web Django application
 ===========================================================================================

 This guide will take you through the steps to deploy a portable, vendor-neutral `Twelve-factor
-<https://www.12factor.net/config>`_ Django project.
+<https://www.12factor.net/config>`_ Django project on Divio.
 It includes configuration for:

 * Postgres or MySQL database
 * cloud media storage using S3